betheden/hebrew-grammar/content/stem_qal.rst

 of conjugating a verb in the Qal stem.
 Which way is used depends on which verb it is.

-.. csv-table:: Qal Suffix Conjugation Paradigm 1
+.. csv-table:: Qal Perfect Paradigm 1
   :header-rows: 1

   Parsing,Hebrew,Transliteration,Gloss